xixu-me/RFM/README.md

 ## Quick Start with META

 The easiest way to use these rulesets is with META, which automates the entire configuration process.
-For usage instructions, refer to the [META Usage Guide](https://github.com/xixu-me/META?tab=readme-ov-file#usage-guide).
+For usage instructions, refer to the [Quick Start of META](https://github.com/xixu-me/META?tab=readme-ov-file#quick-start).

 ## Available Rulesets